neondatabase/website/content/docs/manage/database-access.md

 CREATE ROLE dev_users PASSWORD `password`;
 GRANT ALL PRIVILEGES ON DATABASE <database> TO dev_users;

+-- optionally, grant access to an existing schema GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA <schema_name> TO dev_users;

 -- User creation
 CREATE ROLE dev_user1 WITH LOGIN PASSWORD '<password>';